 Sadly, the great Sultan did not live long enough to enjoy his magnificent mosque.
-He died of typhus at the age of 27, just one year after the mosque was complete.
+He died of typhus at 27, just one year after the mosque was completed.

 He is buried in a mausoleum adjacent to the interior walls of his great legacy — the awe-inspiring masterpiece of traditional Islamic architecture known as the Sultan Ahmed Mosque.

 The Blue Mosque is known for the blue tiles that adorn its interior.
-It is one of the most splendid examples of Islamic architecture in the world.
+It is one of the world’s most splendid examples of Islamic architecture.